 Everyone’s situation is different.
 Part of doing well as a business is being aware of and adjusting to your customers’ various needs, while understanding that everyone shares concerns about what the future will bring.

-You can make your customers’ lives slightly easier with a discount or donation, passing along helpful information and access to services in a safe way, or simply saying something that brightens their day.
+You can make your customers’ lives slightly easier with a discount or donation, passing along helpful information and access to services, or simply saying something that brightens their day.
 Uplifting your audience in a realistic and grounded way helps build brand trust.

 Explore new ways of doing things.
 Think outside the box.
-Radical creativity and inventive thinking will serve businesses well in a situation that is constantly evolving.
+Radical creativity and inventive thinking will serve businesses well in an economic downturn.
 Be open to reallocating funding or resources where they can do the most good for your company and people in the longer term.

 The best ideas can come from anywhere, not just your executive team.
 Establish a way for all employees to provide input.
 Now is the time to keep your ear to the ground and your mind open.